bkirwi/coast/doc/notes.md

 if you care about the order in which you get your input, you need *some* way to control where your input comes from.

+This is doubly important for merge nodes, which go through the following life-
+cycle:

+- State is restored from a checkpoint, including:
+  - The 'high-water mark', which is the largest offset in the log that was confirmed downstream.
+Given the data in the log, this implies a high-water mark for the incoming streams as well.
+(Checkpoint this?)
+  - The 'current' offset for all incoming streams, as regular checkpoints.

+- Start the incoming streams, dropping input until their individual high-water marks.

+- From our high-water mark, continue replaying until the log is exhausted

+- Start taking arbitrary messages from upstream, logging our choices

+This is a complicated flow, and involves both 'pulling' and 'pushing' data.
+'Just' push might be acceptable, as long as